lohithabhethalam/a04/README.md

+<h1>E-commerce app 4-8</h1>

 Division of Project

+##Group Assignment

-CUSTOMER - RAZEENA RAO
+CUSTOMER - RAZEENA RAO (Views, models, controls)

-PRODUCT - KARTHIK REDDY
+PRODUCT - KARTHIK REDDY (Views, models, controls)

 ORDER - LOHITHA BHETHALAM (Views, models, controls)

-ORDER_LINE_ITEM - MANASA GINJUPALLI
+ORDER_LINE_ITEM - MANASA GINJUPALLI (Views, models, controls)

-Implemented product with model and data
-Implemented order
+##Overview

+-This app contains orders, products, customers, orderlineitems.

+-You can create new orders, products, customers, orderlineitems.Similarly you can update and delete them.

+-You can also retrieve data about particuler orders, products, customers, orderlineitems by using its ID.